 7 – Instacart

-Instacart is a platform that goes beyond the restaurants.
+Instacart is a platform that goes beyond restaurants.
 It provides online and mobile experiences to help shoppers select and order products.
-Users can then pick up at the store, or order delivery (delivery fees apply).
+Customers can then pick up at the store or order delivery (delivery fees apply).

-- Order items from neighborhood stores as well as restaurants;
+- Order items from neighborhood grocery stores as well as restaurants;

-- Coronavirus pandemic friendly – leave at my door delivery option;
+- Coronavirus pandemic friendly contact-free delivery – leave at my door delivery option;

 - The delivery app is considered glitchy or buggy;